ahmedelq/JosephusProblem/README.md

 # JosephusProblem
-a simple java code solve the Josephus problem to any number given
+a simple java code can solve the Josephus problem to any number given